endash/endash-container/README.md

  => #<Bar:0x007fb21a898b80>
 ```

-Note that any classes provided as dependencies in the array will be treated as normal tokens, and will be instantiated only once, ever.
+Note that any classes provided as dependencies in the array will be treated as tokens, and will be instantiated only once per token, as usual.

 ## Parent containers